 - Bettering the communities in which they live

-The following is a list of the fringe benefits and related support provided for Norfolk Academy's full-time faculty and staff.
+The following is a list of benefits and related support provided for Norfolk Academy's full-time faculty and staff.
 More information is available from the business office.

 - Positive, supportive school community that promotes and expects the highest standards